 If you do have an IT team, or you plan on engaging a vendor to provide you with these services on an ongoing basis, then your options are more open in terms of which platform you can choose.

-Content management systems offer varying levels of ‘mobile friendliness’ when it comes to websites.
-Getting one that does all that you need can be tricky because mobile web is ever evolving.
+Content management systems offer varying levels of ‘mobile-friendliness’ when it comes to websites.
+Getting one that does all that you need can be tricky because the mobile web is ever-evolving.

-Because mobile phones are now part of everyday life (and because 52.2% of websites were served to mobile devices in 2018), search engine now favour mobile platforms over desktop.
-In Google terminology, it is a mobile first approach.
+Because mobile phones are now part of everyday life (and because 52.2% of websites were served to mobile devices in 2018), search engines now favour mobile platforms over desktop.
+In Google terminology, it is a mobile-first approach.